Throne of Glass (Throne of Glass #1) by Sarah J. Maas (2012)

 Relationship-wise I like Dorian but the romance between them just sorely needs to be short-lived.
 As fun as he is he is not for her.
 Chaol?
 I absolutely applaud Maas’ decision to keep their relationship slow, steady, realistic, and wary because while Dorian is taken by Celaena’s beauty, Chaol sees past it and becomes thoroughly aware of her strengths and mindset refusing to be swept off his feet so easily but accurately assesses her as a cat watching a mouse.
 He does not take her lightly nor she take him lightly.
 He seems a good balance for her.
 A fantasy this book may be but even in them assassins do not suddenly become Cinderellas, at least not for long.
 Their relationship is more of a dance as opposed to Dorian’s dreamy princely prance.
 Dorian is good for cutting tension though, he’s quite a fun character at times.

-Maas clearly has a gift for writing high-fantasy stories as she manages to construct a layered fictional world and although she focuses on one part she supplies enough background information as well as snippets about the surrounding countries to make Adarlan rather real and to allow her the possibility of moving throughout this fictional realm (which, thanks to snooping on Goodreads, I know she will).
-The politics is interesting, the action is appropriate levels of intense, and the obstacles are captivating.
-The plot begins singular and slowly expands and branches off into an interwoven story of lives and goals.
-The Champion’s competition is the platform and trigger plot device for which the story begins and continually clings to but from it other subplots and motivations grow.
+Maas clearly has a gift for writing high-fantasy stories as she manages to construct a layered fictional world and although she focuses on one part she supplies enough background information as well as snippets about the surrounding countries to make Adarlan rather real and to allow her the possibility of moving throughout this fictional realm (which, thanks to some light snooping on Goodreads, I know she will).
+The politics are interesting, the action is appropriate levels of intense, and the obstacles are captivating.
+The plot begins singular and slowly expands and branches off into an interwoven story of lives and goals, magic and blood.
+The Champion’s competition is the platform and triggering plot device for which the story begins and continually clings to but from it other subplots and motivations grow.

 Purchase here: Throne of Glass